ansible-collections/servicenow.itsm/docs/servicenow.itsm.servicenow.itsm.now_inventory.rst

     #  |  |--INSIGHT-NY-03
     #  |--@ungrouped:

-    #Extended filtering on group hosts can be done, however not all options are added using real names, an example are grouping by install_status and OS.
+    # Extended filtering on group hosts can be done, however not all options are added using real names, an example are grouping by install_status and OS.
-    #A filter would look the following way: `install_status=1^os=Linux Red Hat`
+    # A filter would look the following way in sysparm_query: `install_status=1^os=Linux Red Hat`
     # 1 = Installed
     plugin: servicenow.itsm.now
     group_by: